Truss brands claims she dresses like Thatcher ‘lazy thinking’

 Ms Truss said that although “robust debate” in the British media represents “a good thing overall”, she also expressed frustration with some elements.

+“There’s too much focus on the people and seeing it as a sort of entertaining story to follow – a kind of soap opera, rather than discussions of the ideas, and I particularly find that true on economics.

+“I think the level of understanding of economic ideas in the media, and the ability to explain them, is very poor indeed.”

-She added that following politicians around “shouting things at them is not really journalism”.
+She added that spending days following politicians around and “shouting things at them is not really journalism”.

-She said that, when she attended international summits, she would get “a lot of sympathy” from politicians from other countries about the attitude of the British media.
+Ms Truss also claimed that she would get “a lot of sympathy” from politicians at international summits about the attitude of the British media.

 “I think that the British media are known throughout the world for being particularly vociferous and I don’t think they are particularly deferential to politicians,” she said.